Wildmind Buddhist Meditation

 The words here do have a literal meaning:

-"Gone, gone, gone beyond, gone utterly beyond, Enlightenment hail!"
+“Gone, gone, gone beyond, gone utterly beyond, Enlightenment, hail!”

-a is pronounced as u in cut
+• a is short, pronounced as u in cut

-ā is like a in father
+• ā is long, like the a in father

 The Heart Sutra